The Port of Malaga, Spain

 OUR FAVOURITE THINGS TO DO

-OUR VISIT IN SEPTEMBER 2024
+OUR VISIT IN SEPTEMBER 2024 ON SKY PRINCESS

 Our visit to Malaga in September 2024 was whilst cruising with Princess Cruises on Sky Princess.
 It was a lovely sunny day, without it being too hot.
 We decided to take the Hop On Hop Off bus around the city.
 You can conveniently catch the bus adjacent to the cruise terminal and people are on hand to sell tickets.
-Be aware though it can be very busy.
+But be aware it can be very busy.

 This is a great service in most places we have visited and our intention was to stop off at the Old City.
-The driver though had other ideas!
+However, the driver though had other ideas!
 Firstly the commentary was not in order and then the driver did not stop at all the places he should have done.

 The tour itself took us along the seafront and up through into the hills above the city.
 Some of the views were quite spectacular – and we did get a chance to see the outside of the Old City.
-We also had chance to see some of the architecture and a close encounter with some oranges en route.
+We also had chance to see some of the architecture despite a close encounter with some oranges en route.

 Nevertheless we had a lovely bus tour of the city and we are determined to get to the old city on our next trip.